miriamroddy/pands-problem-sheet/README.md

 We use an if statement to check if the day of the week is less than 5.
 If the day of the week is less than 5, we know that it must be a weekday (because Monday's index is 0 and Thursday's is 4).
 We then output the relevant message to the console, depending on whether today is a weekday or not.

 ### Challenges and Research
 This task initially seemed a lot trickier than it turned out to be, highlighting how useful it is to know what modules are available in Python.
 [Stack overflow](https://stackoverflow.com/questions/29384696/how-to-find-current-day-is-weekday-or-weekends-in-python) ultimately clued me in on the datetime module.
 I learned how to create a datetime object using the [.datetime.datetime() constructor](https://docs.python.org/3/library/datetime.html).
 It was a nice introduction to using lists, but I changed it to [a tuple](https://www.w3schools.com/python/python_tuples.asp), since the days of the week are unlikely to change.
-This won't really affect the functionality but it seems to be the more appropriate choice.
+This won't really affect the functionality but it seemed to be the more appropriate choice.

 - - - -